MoseleyBioinformaticsLab/md_harmonize/README.rst

    :alt: Supported Python versions

-MDH package provides facilities for creation and harmonization of compounds and reactions.
+md_harmonize package provides facilities for creation and harmonization of compounds and reactions.

 Citation
 ~~~~~~~~